 What is SNMP and how does SNMP work?
-We often get asked how SNMP works and more specifically how to use SNMP for monitoring.
+We often get asked how SNMP works and more specifically how to use SNMP monitoring with Domotz.
 So we thought it would be useful to share a simple guide covering how SNMP works.

 The short answer to what is SNMP: Simple Network Management Protocol (SNMP) is an application layer protocol that is used to monitor the network, detect network faults and sometimes even used to configure remote devices.